Mikoyan-Gurevich MiG-23: Syrian Civil War

 A former Syrian Air Force MiG-23MS became iconic of the Siege of Abu al-Duhur Airbase: on 7 March 2012, Syrian rebels used a 9K115-2 Metis-M anti-tank guided missile to hit the derelict MiG.
 Later, in March 2013 they entered in the base, showing the worn out and damaged MiG.
 Finally, in May 2013, the Syrian Air Force bombed it to completely destroy the wreck.

 Syrian MiG-23BNs bombed the city of Aleppo on 24 July 2012, becoming the first use of fixed-wing aircraft for bombing in the Syrian civil war.

 On 13 August 2012, a Syrian MiG-23BN was reportedly shot down by the rebels of the Free Syrian Army near Deir ez-Zor, although the government claimed that it went down due to technical difficulties.

 Since then, Syrian Air Force MiG-23s together with different Syrian Air Force fighter jets have regularly been spotted performing attack runs on Syrian insurgents, who have claimed different MiGs being shot down or destroyed on the ground on different occasions.

 On 23 March 2014, one Syrian MiG-23 was shot down after being hit by an AIM-9 Sidewinder fired by a Turkish F-16 in the vicinity of the Syrian town of Kessab.
 The pilot ejected safely and was recovered by friendly forces.
 Turkish sources said the fighter violated Turkish airspace and it was downed after several radio warnings while approaching the border.
 Another Syrian MiG-23 returned to Syria after trespassing into Turkish airspace.

 On 15 June 2017, one Jordanian Selex ES Falco UAV was shot down by a Syrian MiG-23MLD in the vicinity of the Syrian town of Derra.
 On 16 June, another Selex ES Falco was shot down by MiG-23ML both using R-24R missiles.

 On 9 September 2020, a Syrian MiG-23 crashed in Deir ez-Zor Governorate without information on the fate of its pilot.

+During the 2024 Syrian opposition offensive, the insurgents managed to capture a number of derelict MiG-23 and Aero L-39 Albatros jets after the capture of Aleppo.